CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/liquidity-networks.md

 From a security standpoint, such liquidity networks rely on the security properties of the underlying messaging layer.
 The worst-case scenario involves a complete loss of user and LP funds due to failures in the security of the messaging protocol.

-*Considerations*
+**Considerations:**

+*Safety*

 - What are the trust assumptions and security properties of the underlying messaging protocol?
 - Does the approach ensure atomicity of the exchange?
 Is there a possibility that one party might not get their owed funds?
 What are these conditions?
 Which party does this scenario affect?
 - How are midway failures in multi-hop routes handled?
 - Does the user always receive their requested asset, or are there scenarios where they might end up with intermediary assets (e.g., bridge-minted tokens)?
+- What are the trust assumptions placed on the off-chain mechanisms that support this protocol and the parties that operate them?

+*Liveness*

 - Is the role of an LP permissionless?
 How many LPs does the protocol have?
 Can these entities censor user swaps?
+- Can the off-chain mechanisms that support the protocol censor transactions?

+*Other*

 - What are the fairness properties of the protocol?
-Does it disadvantage one party over another (e.g., optionality)?
+Does it disadvantage one party over another (e.g., [optionality](https://eprint.iacr.org/2019/896))?
 - Can LPs grief users by refusing to fulfill exchange requests?
 If so, are there mechanisms to penalize such behavior (e.g., slashing)?
-- What are the trust assumptions placed on the off-chain mechanisms that support this protocol and the parties that operate them?
-- Can the off-chain mechanisms that support the protocol censor transactions?
 - How much liquidity does the protocol have across routes?
 How are liquidity shortages for in-flight transactions handled?